Petty Cash Fund Procedure

 Any individual handling university cash is responsible to Texas Woman’s University for proper security and accountability.
 Due to the personal liability involved in performing cash handling functions, it is important that only authorized employees handle monies for university business.
 Employees are required to appropriately safeguard, account for and document all cash maintained on behalf of the University.
 The cash must be maintained in a secure, locked device or some other location appropriately approved by the Controller’s Office.

-This policy is applicable to every University department, administrative office, and affiliated organization involved in handling any University cash.
-Employees with any type of cash handling function are required to be familiar with the requirements of this policy.
+This procedure is applicable to every University department, administrative office, and affiliated organization involved in handling any University cash.
+Employees with any type of cash handling function are required to be familiar with the requirements of this procedure.

 Authority and Responsibility

-Texas Woman’s University has delegated the authority and responsibility for establishing policies and procedures for all cash handling activities to the Controller’s Office.
+Texas Woman’s University has delegated the authority and responsibility for establishing procedures for all cash handling activities to the Controller’s Office.
 In carrying out this duty, the Controller’s Office is responsible for:

-- Establishing and enforcing policies and procedures governing the receipt, handling, custody, and disbursement of funds.
+- Establishing and enforcing procedures governing the receipt, handling, custody, and disbursement of funds.

 - Requiring the establishment and maintenance of records accounting for funds received and paid by the University.